 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Country: Armenia, Azerbaijan, Georgia

-Lead executing agencies: Ministries of Economy of Armenia, Azerbaijan and Georgia
+Lead executing agencies: Economics and training ministries in Armenia, Azerbaijan and Georgia

 Overall term: 2017 to 2020

 The three South Caucasus countries of Armenia, Azerbaijan and Georgia have to generate inclusive growth if they are to narrow the urban-rural divide and reduce poverty, particularly in rural regions.
 To do this, key employment sectors, such as tourism and agriculture, require skilled workers trained in line with private sector needs.
 However, these countries’ vocational training systems do not yet offer the necessary framework for achieving this.
 In particular, training does not involve the private sector in a targeted way and is not geared to practice.

 Conditions for sustainable economic development in selected relevant employment sectors are improved.